virtualscienceforum/virtualscienceforum/src/arqh.md

       A: No direct evidence.
 The vortices don't want to be at the interface.
 Chicken wire patterns in the superconductor: no qualitative difference when these patterns are added (but context was different).

     - [time=0:39:18] Q (from Antonio Manesco to everyone): In graphene, one could expect constant conductance due to valley selection rule.
 But, for 2DEGs, one would expect chiral Andreev interference all the way (even without disorder).
 How to understand constant negative conductance then?
 From Antonio.<br/>
-      R (Anton Akhmerov): As Leonid pointed out, even if the system was clean one would expect an oscillatory signal, not just constant and negative.
+      R (Anton Akhmerov): As Leonid pointed out, even if the system was clean one would expect an oscillatory signal, not just constant and negative.<br/>
       A (Enrico Rossi): You have vortices as sink for the electrons.
 You keep losing holes to the vortices.
 This can explain negative resistance.
 The superconductor is grounded.
-The holes don't have the same tendency going to the ground.
+The holes don't have the same tendency going to the ground.<br/><br/>
-      Q (Anton Akhmerov): Shouldn't the absorption rate be the same for electrons and holes?
+      Q (Anton Akhmerov): Shouldn't the absorption rate be the same for electrons and holes?<br/>
-      A (Enrico Rossi): The superconductor is grounded, so it could attract more electrons than holes.
+      A (Enrico Rossi): The superconductor is grounded, so it could attract more electrons than holes.<br/>
       A (Leonid Glazman): If DOS is energy-independent, and there is PHS, there shouldn't be no difference expected between electrons and holes.
 So this is not enough to explain the constantly negative signal.
-But maybe the non-linearity of the semiconductor dispersion is important.
+But maybe the non-linearity of the semiconductor dispersion is important.<br/>
       A (Anton Akhmerov): Indeed, the non-linearity could be the reason for such asymmetry.
-But then the signal should vanish at zero bias.
+But then the signal should vanish at zero bias.<br/>
       R (Gleb Finkelstein): Positive and negative signals amplitudes are similar (particle-hole symmetric).
 Survival probablity decays with the length of the interface.